 - Use the royal icing to glue on the antlers.
 You can use full pretzel sticks but I found it harder to get the deer to balance.
 Once they were cut in half, the balance issue was fixed.

 Making edible treats for the kids or treats to use for your Christmas table decorations is easy.
 All you need is a Pinterest account and some imagination.
 It doesn’t hurt to have a little helper either.
 My grandson was going to toss some snow up into the air so it would look as if it was snowing when I took the picture.
 Things didn’t go quite as planned but we did capture a video memory.

-My lesson to take away from this is to make sure the target you are trying to photograph isn’t placed on an unsteady foam board when you let your little helper toss the snow.
+I learned a lesson from this tutorial.
+We need to make sure the target you are trying to photograph isn’t placed on an unsteady foam board when you let your little helper toss the snow.
 It didn’t bother Tripp.
 He continued to cover the deer until we ran out of fake snow.
-Then he got a hair cut and took a bath.
+Then he got a haircut and took a bath.
 It was a good Friday morning at Nana’s house. 😉

 Adorable!….and the reindeer are cute, too. 😉

 Thanks Janis!
 He is the best helper ever!
 LOL

 How cute!!!!
 It would be so cute to put one on top of a cheese ball.

 I never in a million years would have thought about putting one a cheese ball.
 What a great idea!
 Thanks for sharing!